ilinieja/angular-large-lists/README.md

 * API usage - calls should be limited to minimum.

-We advice to use Angular Material as UI library to minimize effort in layout styling.
+We advise to use Angular Material as UI library to minimize effort in layout styling.
+It does not have to be pixel perfect, wireframe is just a suggestion.

 API with data should be run locally using json-server https://www.npmjs.com/package/json-server